nuxt-community/nuxt-generate-cluster/README.md

 ### `workers`
 - Default: number of processors

-The amount of workers that should be started.
+The number of workers that should be started.
 It probably has no use to start more workers then number of processors in your system.

 ### `worker_concurrency`
 - Default: `500`

 To even the load between workers they are sent batches of routes to generate, otherwise a worker with 'easy' routes might finish long before others.
-Workers will also still use the normal concurrency option from Nuxt.
+Workers will also still use the concurrency option from Nuxt.

 ### `routes`

-The default Nuxt routes method has been extended so you can pass additional parameters to it, see params parameter in example config under Setup.
+The default [Nuxt.js routes method](https://nuxtjs.org/api/configuration-generate#routes) has been extended so you can pass additional parameters to it, see params parameter in example config under Setup.
 By default it will list 3 timestamps:

 - `last_started`
-The unix timestamp when the nuxt-generate command was last executed
+The unix timestamp when the nuxt-generate command was last executed, should be just now

-- `last_build`
+- `last_built`
-The unix timestamp when the nuxt project was last build by nuxt-generate
+The unix timestamp when the nuxt project was last built by nuxt-generate

 - `last_finished`
 The unix timestamp when nuxt-generate last finished succesfully (eg not interrupted by `ctrl+c`)

-## Nuxt-generate command options
+## Command-line options

+> Please note that you need to explicitly indicate with `-b` that you want to (re-)build your project

 ```
 $ nuxt-generate --help